 Research & Goals

-One of the first exhibits guests see when they arrive is Rainbow Reef & Digital Aquarium, where children can color a fish and scan it to the aquarium.
+One of the standout exhibits is the Rainbow Reef & Digital Aquarium, where children can color their own fish, scan it to a monitor, and watch it come to life.
+This interactive experience provided significant inspiration for our project.

 Packaging

-For our final form, we chose to resemble a shopping bag.
-This design not only can hold numerous items, but is also easy to carry.
-The board is attached to the inside walls of the package, which would be removed before playing.
-All the game pieces are also inside the bag, and would be perforated so they easily pop out.
+For our final design, we opted for a shopping bag shape.
+This form is not only capable of holding numerous items but is also easy to carry.
+The game board is attached to the inside walls of the bag and can be removed before playing.
+All the game pieces are stored inside the bag and are perforated for easy pop-out access.

 Accessibility

-Taking inspiration from the iconic, Candy Land, players move along the path based on color.
-Taking into consideration that over 12 million Americans are colorblind, we added another element.
-Each color is paired with a shape.
-The game pieces located within the package are fully colorable and customizable, calling back to the Rainbow Reef Exhibit.
-Additionally, we included Spanish on all copy of the package to make the game even more accessible to a wider audience.
+Inspired by the iconic game Candy Land, our design allows players to move along the path based on color.
+Recognizing that over 12 million Americans are colorblind and this game is targeted toward a younger audience, we added an additional element: each color is paired with a shape.
+The game pieces within the package are fully colorable and customizable, echoing the interactive nature of the Rainbow Reef Exhibit.
+To further enhance accessibility, all text on the package is also provided in Spanish, making the game more inclusive for a wider audience.

 Back to Top